Get Started

 This column is repeated every year at this time with the intent of raising the level of awareness to prevent death or serious illness from heat stroke in athletes and other active people in hot, humid weather.

-It is the end of July and we have managed to survive two “heat waves” in NEPA.
+It is early August, and we have managed to survive two “heat waves” in NEPA.
 While it is important to have fun in the sun, please be mindful of how your body reacts to high humidity and heat and take appropriate precautions.
 Athletes are particularly vulnerable this time of year due to daytime practice sessions.
-(August 5 & 6, 2024, first day of acclimatization and August 12, 2024, first day of practice for fall sports according to PIAA).
+In response to this potential problem, the PIAA has established acclimatization guidelines for fall sports beginning in August.
 Visit www.piaa.org for more information.
 Keep in mind, you don’t have to be running a marathon or playing football in full uniform to suffer from heat stroke.

 Heat stroke, one of the most serious heat-related illnesses, is the result of long term exposure to the sun to the point which a person cannot sweat enough to lower the body temperature.
 The elderly and infants are most susceptible and it can be fatal if not managed properly and immediately.
 Believe it or not, the exact cause of heatstroke is unclear.
 Prevention is the best treatment because it can strike suddenly and without warning.
 It can also occur in non athletes at outdoor concerts, outdoor carnivals, or backyard activities.

-Hot Temps and Exercise
+Hot Temps and Exercise:

 Some “old school” folks think that wearing extra clothing and “breaking a good sweat” is an optimal goal for exercise.
 However, it may be potentially very dangerous in hot and humid conditions.
 When exercising in hot weather, the body is under additional stress.
 As the activity and the hot air increases your core temperature your body will to deliver more blood to your skin to cool it down.
 In doing so, your heart rate is increased and less blood is available for your muscles, which leads to cramping and other more serious problems.
 In humid conditions, problems are magnified as sweat cannot be evaporated from the skin to assist in cooling the body.